CEBaBing/CEBaB/index.md

 ## Dataset files

-We host our dataset at [CEBaB-Dataset](https://github.com/CEBaBing/CEBaB-Dataset).
-Raw files can be downloaded from [CEBaB-v1.0.zip](https://github.com/CEBaBing/CEBaB-Dataset/blob/main/CEBaB-v1.0.zip).
+Dataset files can be downloaded from [CEBaB-v1.0.zip](CEBaB-v1.0.zip). **Note that we recommend you use [HuggingFace Datasets](https://huggingface.co/datasets/CEBaB/CEBaB) library to use our dataset.
+See below for a 1-linear data loading.**

 The dataset consists of train_exclusive/train_inclusive/dev/test splits: